tarantool/tarantool/changelogs/unreleased/config-anonymous-replica.md

   There are caveats that are not resolved yet:

-  * An anonymous replica shouldn't be used as an upstream for non-anonymous replica.
-  * An anonymous replica possibly shouldn't be used as an upstream for other anonymous replicas by default.
   * An anonymous replica shouldn't be chosen as a bootstrap leader in `replication.failover: supervised` mode.
   * An attempt to configure a replicaset where all instances are anonymous